 The Company's margins improved during fiscal 2013 as compared to fiscal 2012, reflecting improved market prices for poultry products, partially offset by higher grain prices.
-Demand for fresh chicken in the retail grocery store and export markets has been stable.
-The Company expects customer traffic through food service establishments to remain under pressure until employment rates and consumer confidence improve further.
+Demand for fresh chicken in the retail grocery store and export markets was stable, while customer traffic through casual dining and food service establishments remained under pressure.
 However, average market prices for boneless breast meat improved significantly during fiscal 2013 as compared to fiscal 2012 primarily, we believe, due to the high price of competing proteins, especially beef, and the addition of new chicken menu items at several quick serve restaurant chains and chicken promotions at casual dining establishments.

 Beginning in July 2012, the Company experienced historically high prices for both corn and soybean meal due to the impact on the quality and quantity of the 2012 corn and soybean crops of drought conditions in the Midwestern United States.
-During fiscal 2013, both corn and soybean meal stabilized below the highs they set last August, but remained high relative to historical averages.
+During fiscal 2013, both corn and soybean meal stabilized below the highs they set in 2012, but remained high relative to historical averages.
 During fiscal 2013, as compared to fiscal 2012, the average feed cost in broiler flocks processed was 5.7% higher.
-While the 2013 corn and soybean crops in the United States were planted late as a result of wet weather this past spring, cash market prices for both corn and soybean meal moved lower as we moved into the harvest season during our fourth fiscal quarter of 2013, fueled by optimism regarding the quantity and quality of the 2013 grain crops.
-The Company has priced a significant portion of its grain needs for the remainder of the first fiscal quarter of 2014.
-Had it priced its remaining needs at December 10, 2013, cash market prices, its costs of feed grains would be approximately \$185.0 million lower during fiscal 2014 as compared to fiscal 2013.
+While the 2013 corn and soybean crops in the United States were planted late as a result of wet weather, cash market prices for both corn and soybean meal moved lower as we moved into the harvest season during our fourth fiscal quarter of 2013, fueled by optimism regarding the quantity and quality of the 2013 grain crops.